How to Become a School-based Speech-Language Pathologist

 Step 3: Apply for Speech-Language Pathologist Certification

-Step 4: Complete an Optional Post-Graduate Clinical Fellowship
+Step 4: Complete Your Post-Graduate Clinical Fellowship

 Step 5: Obtain State Speech-Language Pathologist Licensure